Despite history made at DNC, little mention of Harris' race and gender: ANALYSIS

 Angela Alsobrooks, a Black woman and Democrats' candidate in Maryland's competitive Senate race, delivered the keynote address on Tuesday.
 Oprah Winfrey defied her typical aversion to the campaign trail to deliver a speech to a raucous crowd.
 And Michelle Obama spoke on Tuesday as well, delivering remarks that reminded viewers why she consistently polls as one of the country's most popular Democrats.

-For the most part, however, Democrats appeared determined to maintain their message discipline on making policy rather than identity to core of their argument.
+For the most part, however, Democrats appeared determined to maintain their message discipline on making policy rather than making identity the core of their argument.

-Peggy Flanagan, Minnesota's Democratic lieutenant governor who would be the nation's first female indigenous governor if her boss, Gov. Tim Walz is elected vice president, told ABC News it heartens her that young girls can see a female nominee and that "I certainly think that representation matters" but moved on to emphasize Harris' qualifications.
+Peggy Flanagan, Minnesota's Democratic lieutenant governor who would be the nation's first female indigenous governor if her boss, Gov. Tim Walz is elected vice president, told ABC News it heartens her that young girls can see a female nominee and that "I certainly think that representation matters."
+But she quickly moved on to emphasize Harris' qualifications.

 "She is a highly qualified leader, incredibly accomplished, and I think people have seen her in that role, and it is an easy transition for people to make when she is the second in command as vice president to ascend to the presidency," Flanagan said.